How Much is an Aircraft Mechanic Salary?

 How much is starting pay for aircraft mechanics?

 Depending on location, there is a range in starting pay.
 States like Texas and Florida tend to start higher, because they have a high demand.
 However, most aircraft mechanics and technicians start at around $20 to $25 per hour.
+Most salaries are paid weekly, although some companies pay monthly.
+Research this when you apply for a job.

 What is the top pay for aircraft mechanics and technicians?